EugenVolosciuc/ev-portfolio/src/content/about.md

 # A little about me

 **Hi, I'm Eugen**.
-I'm a web developer working on both frontend and backend with over 4+ years of experience in a wide range of digital products.
-I've got a diverse set of skills, ranging from React, Redux, NextJS, Ant Design, ChakraUI and other frontend libraries to NodeJS, Express, Prisma, AWS, tRPC etc. I like my code typed, so I'm a big advocate for Typescript.
+I'm a web developer working on both frontend and backend with over 6+ years of experience in a wide range of digital products.
+I've got a diverse set of skills, ranging from React, Redux, NextJS, Ant Design, ChakraUI and other frontend libraries to NodeJS, NestJS, Express, Prisma, AWS, tRPC etc. I like my code typed, so I'm a big advocate for Typescript.

 I have a serious passion for technology, interested in the frontend spectrum and working on ambitious projects with positive people.
 Throughout the years I gathered knowledge while working at multiple companies.
 I'm currently working remotely at [TechQuarter](https://www.techquarter.io/), an agency based in Cluj, Romania.